danman01/tic-tac-toe/README.md

   • At end of game, remove the grid's click handler.
 Insert a button "play again?".
     When clicked, start a new game.

+  3.10 Bug fix to title display.
+Had to delay loading the title text until
+    after document rendered.

+  3.11 User registration
+  • Added user registration handlers to existing form.
+  • Refactored game UI event handlers into their intended file for clarity.
+  • Refactored Player to allow a objPlayer to be neither logged in or out, in order to cache a proffered name/password for later reuse (e.g., to log-in after registration).